The Suicide Statistic: It Matters

 By not holding the suicide statistic, Royal Holloway and universities across the UK can fly under the radar and avoid answering tough questions about the nature of mental health crisis on their campus.
 It isn’t enough to work with charities like the Cameron Grant Memorial Trust and then not take vital steps to collect the data that would examine the extent of the mental health crisis at Royal Holloway.

 We will never know how many students have completed suicide at Royal Holloway, but we can ask the college to be held accountable now.
 Today, you can join the RHUL Mental Health Network in asking Royal Holloway College to begin taking steps towards holding the student suicide statistic.
-Sign their petition here (insert link) and like the RHUL Mental Health Network page on Facebook for more information.
+Visit the RHUL Mental Health Network page on Facebook for more information.